nrs-org/novelslop/content/vol_01/chap_05.typ

   entered her classroom for the first time.

   She took a quick look at the situation.
-There were some groups already forming, which probably consists of people that knew each other since middle school, but most of the class was sitting on their seats doing their own things.
+There were some groups already forming, which probably consisted of people that knew each other since middle school, but most of the class was sitting on their seats doing their own things.
+Pretty expected, since this was a nerdy school, rather than a place for extroverts to interact with each other.

   Much like most of the class, Mona was also someone without any acquaintances, not to mention that she was not particularly close to anyone in middle school.